-Coast Guard cutter rescues 1 on Lake Huron
+Coast Guard Cutter rescues 1 on Lake Huron

-U.S. Coast Guard members, assigned to Coast Guard Cutter Mackinaw (WLBB 30), rescue a stranded on ice near Mackinac island, Michigan, March 15, 2026.
-The cutter's ice rescue team was deployed to bring the individual aboard the vessel and receive first level medical care, returning them to stable condition.
-(U.S. Coast Guard video by Lt.
+U.S. Coast Guard members assigned to Coast Guard Cutter Mackinaw (WLBB 30) rescue a person stranded and lost on ice near Mackinac island, Michigan, March 15, 2026.
+The person was hoisted aboard by the crew to receive medical care, while their snowmobile was hoisted via crane onboard the cutter.
+(U.S. Coast Guard photo by Lt.
 William Erekson)

 |Date Taken: